Jeff-Mitchell/network-flood-attack-protection/README.md

 # CSC 7078 Secure Softwarized Networks
-## The Detection And Protection Again TCP PSH Floods
+## The Detection And Protection Against TCP PSH Floods
 ## Jeff Mitchell 40203212

 ### How To Install